Palikaris/fsm-chatbot-demo/README.md

     # ... more assertions
 ```

-## What This Demonstrates

-### Technical Skills
-✅ Clean interface abstractions (dependency injection)
-✅ Proper separation of concerns (FSM, DB, Broker, API)
-✅ FSM discipline for state management
-✅ Production patterns (async/sync, queuing, streaming)
-✅ Error handling and edge cases

-### Systems Thinking
-✅ Understands distributed coordination
-✅ Knows when to use queues vs direct calls
-✅ Thinks about scaling from the start
-✅ Designs for testability and swappable implementations

-### Pragmatism
-✅ Mocks appropriately (no over-engineering)
-✅ Focuses on demonstrating patterns, not perfection
-✅ Documents design decisions clearly
-✅ Shows "production-ready mindset" even in demo

 ## Author

 Built by Aris Gioutlakis as a demonstration of distributed systems patterns for AI chatbot coordination.
 Based on production systems built for multi-agent orchestration.